ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 * The POA document could be uploaded or can be referred to an already uploaded POA of an existing applicant
 * The individual could select a particular applicant document to which he wants to refer
+* When Pre-registering for a family  living at the same address  it is not required to upload same POA ,instead could refer to the document as uploaded by the first family member